Andretalyss/Genius-OpenCv/README.md

-# ProjetoOpenCV
+# ProjectOpenCV
-LP1 Project with Opencv
+LP1 Project with Opencv.
+Implementation of Genius game.